rocky-linux/documentation/docs/books/admin_guide/06-users.md

     Some commands in this chapter require administrator rights.
     By convention, we will specify the command `sudo` when commands are to be run with administrator rights.
-    For the examples to work properly, please check that the account you're using has the right to use the `sudo` command.
+    For the examples to work properly, please ensure your account has the right to use the `sudo` command.

 ## Group management